"You should look into the Cooperative Education Program. It's just the thing for a student like yourself."

 This arrangement found no argument from me.
 I made my way to the top floor of Lowe Hall (where the program was administered) and surveyed the list of companies that would be doing on-campus interviews that fall.

-As I looked over the list of companies that were scheduling interviews for computer engineers, two of them caught my immediate attention.
-The first was Boeing, the venerable aerospace pioneer that was taking a leading role in America's space station efforts and also happened to be the career employer of both my father and my father-in-law to be.
+When I looked over the list of companies that were scheduling interviews for computer engineers, two of them caught my attention.
+The first was Boeing, the venerable aerospace pioneer that was taking a leading role in America's space station efforts and which also happened to be the career employer of both my father and my father-in-law-to-be.
 Certainly a good choice.
 The second was NASA's Jet Propulsion Laboratories (JPL).
-I quickly signed up with both..
+I quickly signed up for both.

 Then there was this young upstart called Microsoft.

 Offhand there was little here to interest me.
 The company was small and its future uncertain; the ink was still somewhat wet on its nasdaq IPO.
-All they did was sell floppy disks full of stuff like MS-DOS (yippee!) and this mildly-interesting thing called Microsoft Windows.
+All they did was sell floppy disks full of stuff like MS-DOS (yawn) and this mildly-interesting thing called Microsoft Windows, barely in its second release.
 Sure, it could be fun to work for a small computer company, but as a place to nurture my extraterrestrial ambitions Microsoft left something to be desired.

 I signed up for an interview anyway.
 I'm not really sure why.
 There was just this little sense of attraction toward the company, a little inner nudge that said, "why not?"
-Besides, it just felt better for some reason to have three interviews lined up instead of only two...
+Besides, it just felt better for to have three interviews lined up instead of only two.

 My interviews began a couple of weeks later.
 The first, with Boeing, was a very calm and cordial affair as one would expect from an established institution.
 I did well answering all those questions about why I had chosen my particular degree and so forth, and left the room feeling confident that an offer would be forthcoming.
 All I had to do was wait for their call and my orbit-bound career would be launched, so to speak.